cepharum/hitchy/docs-source/tutorials/advanced-routing.md

 Instead of putting handlers for routes into the router configuration you should start working with _controllers_.

 :::tip
 Controllers are [components](../internals/components.md) of a Hitchy-based application.
-Understanding components is essential to comprehend this tutorial.
 :::

 Create new file **api/controllers/hello.js** with the following content: